tdongsi/python/docs/source/_posts/EffectivePython/2018-08-12-effective-python-part-4.markdown

 print(a.get())
 ```

-In this case, `_value` should be a private attribute.
+In this case, `_value` in ApiClass should be a private attribute.